Thuringian Opera Studio

 - Degree: on completion of a successful course of studies, the student is awarded a certificate which includes a written evaluation of their achievements at the cooperating theatres.

-- Stipend: Euro 1.000 for the duration of the course
+- Stipend: Euro 1.000 per month for the duration of the course

 - Number of places: maximum of six students

 Professor of Singing, University of Music Franz Liszt Weimar

 Telephone: +49 3643 555 218